StamusNetworks/SELKS/docker/README.md

 Intro
 -----

 This version of SELKS is based on docker and intended to provide easier deployment and management.
+The installation procedure here is valid for any Linux OS that supports docker.

 For informations on standard SELKS implementation, see https://github.com/StamusNetworks/SELKS#selks